patridge/patridgedev.com-jekyll/_posts/2018-10-22-add-variables-to-your-custom-dotnet-new-template.md

 If we don't pass in that `helloMessage` parameter, the substitution is made with the value set in  a symbol's `defaultValue` field.

-When the content is generated, it will process the template files and replace all instances of “Hello from a new template!“ with the provided parameter value.
+When the content is generated, it will process the template files and replace all instances of "Hello from a new template!" with the provided parameter value.
 We only have one instance here, but you could have several if your template requires it.

 ## Making the output more predictable

 Since the template system does a find-and-replace on our symbols defining a `replaces` value, I want to make sure it doesn't accidentally find any other instances I didn't intend for it to replace.
 To do that, I will typically use a placeholder string that is always replaced, like a template token.

 Most template examples I have looked over seem to put default data in the file to be processed and replace that value with the `replaces` value.
 I tend to use a placeholder string and a `defaultValue` within the symbol instead.
 They both result in the same generated content, so let your own preferences guide you here.
-I feel like I’m less likely to have identical text elsewhere that will get accidentally replaced as a "false positive" when I use replacement tokens than with actual content.
+I feel like I'm less likely to have identical text elsewhere that will get accidentally replaced as a "false positive" when I use replacement tokens than with actual content.

-In the previous example, I would replace the `WriteLine` parameter in C# with something like `Console.WriteLine(”{helloMessage}”)` and configure the symbol like this.
+In the previous example, I would replace the `WriteLine` parameter in C# with something like `Console.WriteLine("{helloMessage}")` and configure the symbol like this.

 <!-- language: json -->